ElaijaSanders/yaConverter/README.md

 ```
 > Output: 5 ft and 3 inches.

-The above code is example of function, which converts centimeters to feet and inches.
+The above code is example of function in PHP, which converts centimeters to feet and inches.
 This function is not available yet, but a lot of others already do!

 Features: